ESBigeard/paper_graph/README.md

 * [Scientific Paper Recommendation: A Survey](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8598708) 2019 **review**

-   tf-idf. random walk. paperRank (based on pageRank)
+   tf-idf. random walk. paperRank (based on pageRank). hybrid methods.

    content-based : input is a researcher's papers, output is papers they will want to read.